 A Closer Look at PSUs.
-Any vesting of PSUs depends on the Company's achievement of financial goals set by the Human Capital and Compensation Committee and derived from the Company's overall financial objectives, which for PSUs awarded in 2023 with a three-year performance period ending in December 2025, included goals relating to:
+Any vesting of PSUs depends on the Company's achievement of financial goals set by the Human Capital and Compensation Committee and is derived from the Company's overall financial objectives, which for PSUs awarded in 2024 with a three-year performance period ending in December 2026, included goals relating to:

-- Revenue: Revenue shall be the total revenue as reported in the Company's consolidated financial statements for the measurement year. - Operating Income Margin: Operating Income Margin shall be the operating income as reported in the Company's consolidated financial statements for the measurement year, excluding one-time, non-recurring, non-operational gains or charges and amortization of intangible assets ("Adjusted Operating Income"), divided by the revenue; and - ROIC: ROIC shall be the operating income as reported in the Company's consolidated financial statements for the measurement year, excluding one-time, non-recurring, non-operational gains or charges and amortization of intangible assets and stock compensation expense, adjusted for taxes (i.e., multiplied by one minus the tax rate), divided by the quarterly average of invested capital by the Company during the performance period, as described below.
+- Revenue: Revenue shall be the total revenue as reported in the Company's consolidated financial statements for the measurement year. - Operating Income Margin: Adjusted Operating Income divided by the revenue; and - ROIC: ROIC shall be the operating income as reported in the Company's consolidated financial statements for the measurement year, excluding one-time, non-recurring, non-operational gains or charges and amortization of intangible assets and stock compensation expense, adjusted for taxes (i.e., multiplied by one minus the tax rate), divided by the quarterly average of invested capital by the Company during the performance period, as described below.
 The tax rate used shall equal the book tax rate for the Company for the measurement year, excluding all discrete items.
 The quarterly average of invested capital shall equal the average of invested capital on each of last five quarterly consolidated balance sheets for the Company during the performance period (opening balance sheet (fourth quarter of year prior to measurement year) and first quarter, second quarter, third quarter and fourth quarter balance sheets of the measurement year).
 Invested capital for each balance sheet shall equal the sum of total interest-bearing debt and finance leases (both current and long-term), minority interest, and shareholders' equity as of the date of each balance sheet less cash and cash equivalents and restricted cash at each balance sheet date.

-The Human Capital and Compensation Committee believes that revenue growth, operating margin and the efficient use of invested capital are key long-term determinants of shareholder value.
+The Human Capital and Compensation Committee believes that revenue growth, Operating Income Margin and the efficient use of invested capital are key long-term determinants of shareholder value.
 The PSU targets are designed to enhance focus on performance across these areas ensuring alignment between management's compensation and the creation of shareholder value.

-2021 PSU Award Results
+2022 PSU Award Results

-The below table sets forth the threshold, target and maximum performance goals for the 2021 PSU three-year awards comprised of (i) revenue, (ii) Operating Income Margin, and (iii) ROIC, weighted in equal thirds.
-Each plan component is assessed independently with respect to 2023 financial results of the Company.
+The table below sets forth the threshold, target and maximum performance goals for the 2022 PSU three-year awards comprised of (i) revenue, (ii) Operating Income Margin, and (iii) ROIC, weighted in equal thirds.
+Each plan component is assessed independently with respect to 2024 financial results of the Company.

-2021 PSU Performance Goals
+2022 PSU Performance Goals Operating

-Objective Level Revenue Operating Income Margin ROIC
+Objective Level Revenue Income Margin ROIC

-Threshold - 50% \$ 2.200 billion 3.80% 9.80%
+Threshold - 50% \$ 2.527 billion 4.41% 11.90%

-Target - 100% \$ 2.572 billion 4.30% 11.50%
+Target - 100% \$ 2.956 billion 5.00% 14.00%

-Maximum - 250% \$ 2.958 billion 4.85% 13.30%
+Maximum - 250% \$ 3.399 billion 5.59% 16.11%

-Actual \$ 2.780 billion (1) 4.50% 9.30%
+Actual \$ 2.656 billion 4.59% 9.87%